Teamspeak keybinds stop working while fullscreen focus is on game with ACE2 mod enabled

 After the "reboot fix" the problem has not been reproduced.
 I will watch and see if it reproduces spontaneously (since it occurred spontaneously).

-Updated by rocko about 5 years ago
+Updated by rocko over 5 years ago

 - Category set to Complex